sodascience/metasyn/docs/source/developer/distributions.rst

 Categorical submodule
 ~~~~~~~~~~~~~~~~~~~~~
-The :mod:`~metasyn.distribution.categorical` module contain the :class:`metasyn.distribution.categorical.MultinoulliDistribution` class, which is used for categorical distributions.
+The :mod:`~metasyn.distribution.categorical` module contains the :class:`metasyn.distribution.categorical.MultinoulliDistribution` class, which is used for categorical distributions.

 Continuous submodule
 ~~~~~~~~~~~~~~~~~~~~